Policy

 Policy on the publication of special issues or supplements

-The special issues or supplements respond to a need to communicate specifically about a topic or event, although the latter already exist in the so-called proceeding.
+Special issues or supplements respond to the need to communicate specifically on a specific topic or event, although there are already special issues or supplements called proceeding.

-The Editorial Committee of the Journal will demand and will be responsible for the performance and quality of the special issues according to the requirements set forth by Latindex, DOAJ and SciElo on these types of publication and will guarantee that:
+The Journal's Editorial Committee will demand and will be responsible for the performance and quality of the special issues according to the requirements set forth by Latindex, DOAJ and SciElo regarding these types of publications and will guarantee that:

-• The Editor is responsible for the content of the entire journal, including all special issues, which must be within the scope of the journal.
+- The editor is responsible for the content of the entire magazine, including all special issues, which must be within the scope of the magazine.

-• Selected guest or associate editors will be under the supervision of the journal's editorial board and will be guaranteed to have the competencies and integrity for the activity.
+- The guest or associate editors selected will be under the supervision of the journal's editorial board and will be guaranteed to have the competencies and integrity for the activity.

-• The journal editor and the Editorial Board guarantee the activities of the guest editors.
+- The editor of the journal and the Editorial Board guarantee the activities of the guest editors.

 Conrado Journal does not promote advertisements of commercial products that function as sponsors.
 However, in the environment of scientific activity, the pages of the magazine can be clear vehicles for dissemination.
-Courses, workshops and events related to the central theme of the publication can have a limited space in this publication to be displayed.
+The courses, workshops and events related to the central theme of the publication can have a moderate space in the magazine to be displayed.

 The following are recommended: